 One might argue that these factors are more important to those who cannot leverage their own celebrity.

 In the US, public high schools are also free for domestic students.
-The average in-state university student pays US$11,950 annually for tuition and fees, while out-of-state students pay US$31,880.
+From 2025 to 2026, the average in-state cost of tuition and fees at a ranked public university is US$11,371, while for out-of-state, it’s US$25,415.

 But keep in mind that not all celebrities approach education exactly the way the Beckhams do.
 Another famous celebrity family in the UK is the Ramsays.
 As in, Gordon Ramsay, the notorious hot-tempered chef known from shows like “Masterchef” and “Hell’s Kitchen.”

 Gordon and Tana Ramsay’s children attended more local private day schools, with daughter Tilly having attended Ibstock Place School in Roehampton, southwest London.
-WIth tuition at 8,316 pounds per year (about US$11,147), it’s still a private institution, but far more modest than the Beckham’s choices.
+With tuition at 8,902 pounds per year (about US$11,926.99) for Senior 7 to Upper Sixth Form, it’s still a private institution, but far more modest than the Beckhams’s choices.

 That said, Tilly later pursued a psychology degree at the University of Nottingham (a respected Russell Group university), then reportedly paid for her own culinary education at Ireland’s Ballymaloe Cookery School in 2024.
 A 12-week course there is 17,150 euros (around US$20,099).